JSAbrahams/mamba/doc/grammar.md

     control-flow-expr::= if | from | when
     if               ::= ( "if" | "unless" ) maybe-expr "then" expr-or-stmt [ "else" expr-or-stmt ]
-    from             ::= "from" maybe-expr [ newline ] "where" function-anon [ "map" function-anon ]
     when             ::= "when" maybe-expr newline { { indent } when-case }
     when-case        ::= maybe-expr "then" expr-or-stmt